 There is always a little ease added to the back shoulder.
 This helps the fabric work round the shoulder, and let the front nicely.

 In order for a sleeve to fit nicely inside the armscye / armhole, and not looking flat, there is often ease added to the sleeve cap of the sleeve, between the front and back notches.

 There is often a little ease also added to the back sleeve pattern around the elbow area.
 This is again to allow any strain on the fabric to not pull or rip the seam.

 Truing Your Own Patterns

-Ok then. you’re now ready to start truing patterns for yourself.
-It really isn’t as complicated as it sounded last week but if you do have any other questions, don’t forget to hit me up with them in the comments below!
+Remember, it really isn’t as complicated as it sounds but if you do have any other questions, don’t forget to hit me up with them in the comments below!

 Eve Tokens (aka The Creative Curator) is a fashion designer, creative pattern cutter and sewing pattern designer.

 Eve graduated with a 2:1 in Fashion Design from the University of The Creative Arts in the UK, has a BTEC diploma in Creative Pattern Cutting, a Foundation Degree in Art & Design from Wimbledon College of Art and gained extensive experience in the fashion industry by interning and freelancing for London based fashion brands – Hardy Amies, Roland Mouret, Peter Pilotto and others.

 As well as running her own small sustainable fashion brand, Eve has more than 25 years experience sewing and making clothes for herself and family members.